 Spouses can also claim that the expenses of the estate, which are deducted from the value of the estate before spousal share is calculated, are inflated.
 They claim that attorneys’ fees are too high, even though it is probably their inflated claims that brought about the attorneys’ fees in the first place.
 They will claim that accounting fees are too high – again, there would not have needed to be accounting fees unless an estate was forced to account.
 They claim that expenses are unnecessary and pick on any other part of the accounting that is not to their liking in the hope of intimidating the estate executive and forcing them to increase the spousal elective share.

 It is possible that a spouse gave up their right to the elective share in a prenuptial agreement or a postnuptial agreement.
 It is important to see if those documents exist and go over them.
 It is also possible that the spouse gave up a right to the elective share some other way.

 The value of any property that the spouse received from the decedent outside of the estate gets subtracted from the amount they are entitled to as part of the elective share.
 It is important to investigate what the spouse received outside of the estate.
 This is sometimes known to the family, can be seen from the decedent’s paperwork, or can even be found out by asking questions under oath during the discovery process of the legal proceeding.

-If you are an executor who is facing those challenges from the spouse of the decedent, speak with Albert Gurevich, an attorney who defends executors.
+If you are an executor who is facing those challenges from the spouse of the decedent, speak with Albert Goodwin, an attorney who defends executors.
 Call (212) 233-1233.